ReneTC/laser_video/README.md

 <img src="uv.jpg">

-In this picture, the room is actually lit up with UV rays, but our eyes can't see that frequency so the room appears dark.
+*Another, but short side-note.* In this UV picture, the room is actually lit up with UV rays, but our eyes can't see that frequency so the room appears dark.
 But if we have a 3-level atom material that will absorb the UV light at state 3, then it will spontaneously emit to level 2 and then 1.
 In our example, The 5.00 eV photon got absorbed, then released a 3.00 eV blue photon and then a 2.00 eV red photon.
 3.00 eV and 2.00 eV is visible to our eyes, but 5.00 eV is not!
-The picture shows green and red/orange photons being emitted in this process.
+The picture shows green and red/orange light from the body paint, being emitted in this process.

 Let me quickly mention one last mechanism of the atom or molecule state: You can also have **radiationless transitions**, where the electron quantum jumps to another state without sending out a photon.
 Of course, the energy has to go somewhere when it isn't converted to a photon.
 For example, it could go to kinetic energy by a collision between two atoms, to an Auger process where other electrons get the energy, or to vibrational-rotational relaxation.